Elaine May: 2000–2018: Return to acting and Broadway

+2019–present: Return to directing

-In 2019, it was announced that May is set to direct her first narrative feature in over 30 years.
+In 2019, it was announced that May is set to direct her first narrative feature in over thirty years.
 Little is known about the project other than its title, Crackpot, and that it is set to star Dakota Johnson, who announced the project at the 2019 Governors Awards.
+In 2024, Johnson stated that the film is still in development and she serves as the film's producer and star with May still set to direct.
+Later that year, Sebastian Stan was also attached to co-star, and said the primary impediment to production at that point was the film's insurers seeking a backup director, due to May's age, who could shadow the production and complete it if May was unable to.